 This is a tool that requires you to check it often so you can time it for your location.
 If you’re using a weather station more inland, you will likely accumulate heat/degree days quicker.
 If you’re close to saltwater, the benchmark of 525 DD may take longer to reach.

 One warning, not all weather stations will work with this tool.
 Some do not track temperatures often enough to be useful.
 If your models don’t seem to be working or the graphs from them are missing, try another weather station, then refresh and try the models again.

 The first recommended spray for codling moth should go on at about 525 DD, which we hit June 8 in 2016.
-This year, we might not get there until mid to late June.
+This year, we might not get there until mid June.
 The easiest organic spray for codling moth is Spinosad.
 Spinosad is available to the homeowner as Monterey Garden Spray, Bonide Deadbug Brew and Green Light Bioinsecticide, plus others.
 For the larger grower, it can be purchased as Entrust.
 Adding 1% summer oil to the tank makes it even more effective by smothering eggs that have not hatched.
 Spinosad is toxic to bees when wet.
 Apply early in the morning or late in the evening when bees are not foraging!